sowasred/portfolio-2-gatsby/src/blogs/post-7.md

     <p style="text-align:center;">Strapi SEO Component</p>
 </div>

-As you can see picture above, all the metadata fields are created in the SEO component in Stapi, such as metaTitle, metaDescription and the keywords. preventIndexing boolean field is also used for Robots attribute in the project.
+As you can see picture above, all the metadata fields are created in the SEO component in Stapi, such as metaTitle, metaDescription and the keywords. preventIndexing boolean field is also used for Robots metadata in the project.
+We set this field to true if we want that particular page indexed by search engines.

 Cause of this SEO component used for every collection type that'll render new page in the application, it makes everything very flexible and effective in terms of SEO.